MagedGDEV/QtCoreGuide/README.md

 ### 5. Finished Binary

 The final executable includes your application logic along with Qt's runtime functionality, ready to run on your target platform.

+>[!IMPORTANT]
+> This repository is your guide to mastering the core concepts of the Qt framework, starting with the Qt Core module.
+Note that this guide focuses exclusively on Qt-specific concepts and does not cover general C++ fundamentals.
+For a deep dive into C++ concepts, check out the [C++ Insights](https://github.com/MagedGDEV/CppInsights) repository.